Centenary of Anzac

 The Australian War Memorial maintains a program of travelling exhibitions.

-contains a range of educational resources.
+range of educational resources.

 of Australian War Graves (within the DVA) has stepped up activities to enhance

 commemoration of Australian service in France and Belgium.
-In response to
+In response to an

-explain the significance of each battle site.
+the significance of each battle site.
 In 2009 the Australian Government

 announced plans for an Anzac